FellipeLimaT/FellipeLimaT/README.md

 <br />
 <img align="right" height="350px" width="350px" alt="GIF" src="https://www.digitalclic.cl/wp-content/uploads/2020/06/Programming.gif" />
 <p align="center">
-  <h3> I'm 25 years old, I have a degree in Technological Chemistry from CEFET-MG and I'm a driven student in full stack development. </h3>
+  <h3> I'm 26 years old, I have a degree in Technological Chemistry from CEFET-MG and I'm a driven student in full stack development. </h3>
 </p>

  - 💎 I want to be a respected developer in the future

- - 📚 Learning React
+ - 📚 Learning Nest.js

  - 💪 Always working mind and body